THE RED AND WHITE BELT

 Though Judo is considered by many as purely a "sport", most enlightened martial artists will accept that throwing a person is one of the most highly skilled and difficult tasks to perform in the martial arts.

-Around 1930, the Kodokan created a new belt ("obi") to recognize the special achievements of high ranking black belts.
+Around 1930, the Kodokan created a new belt ("obi") to recognise the special achievements of high ranking black belts.

-Jigoro Kano chose to recognize sixth, seventh, and eighth degree black belts with a special obi made of alternating red and white panels (kōhaku obi - literally translated as "red and white belt").
-The white color was chosen for purity, and red for the intense desire to train and the sacrifices made.
-The colors red and white are an enduring symbol of Japan, and they have been used in Judo since Jigoro Kano started the first Red and White Tournament in 1884.
+Jigoro Kano chose to recognise sixth, seventh, and eighth degree black belts with a special obi made of alternating red and white panels (kōhaku obi - literally translated as "red and white belt").
+The white colour was chosen for purity, and red for the intense desire to train and the sacrifices made.
+The colours red and white are an enduring symbol of Japan, and they have been used in Judo since Jigoro Kano started the first Red and White Tournament in 1884.

-In 1943 the Kodokan created the optional all red belt to recognize ninth and tenth degree yudansha.
+In 1943 the Kodokan created the optional all red belt to recognise ninth and tenth degree yudansha.

 The "kōhaku" obi is often worn for special occasions, but it is not required to be worn at any specific time and the black belt remains the standard obi for all the dan grade ranks.